Complete Streets is a phrase to conjure with.

 Yes.
 It is important, and it is definitely better than nothing.
 But it’s also symptomatic of our larger inability in the U.S. to understand the fundamental difference between a road and a street.
 And that confusion, in turn, is a part of why we end up creating “stroads”, which are wide, high-speed, high volume traffic roads with lots and lots of driveways to access a lot of low-density, “horizontal” development.
 (Here in Delaware, think Concord Pike, Kirkwood Highway, Route 40 and US13.)

 Can “stroads” like Kirkwood Highway or US13 ever be retrofitted to effectively serve pedestrians and bicyclists?
-That’s the underlying premise of our “Complete Streets” policy.
+That’s an underlying premise of our “Complete Streets” policy.
 But how realistic is this assumption?
 Check out this video, which suggests that it is not particularly realistic at all: